 Figure 12.
-A toy model of the central region of A1689, which includes the main dark matter halo (centered on the red asterisk), and 5 galaxies (BCG, and G1-G4), represented by pink squares.
+A toy model of the central region of A1689, which includes the main dark matter halo (centred on the red asterisk) and five galaxies (BCG, and G1-G4) represented by pink squares.
 Observed images are marked with green pentagons.
 Orange contours are the projected surface density of the lens, while the blue contours show the probability distribution of the number density of maxima images generated by a very large number of sources.
-The mass density contours (orange) are spaced by factors of 0.9, while those of the image number density (blue) by factors of 0.72, so the images are more concentrated, or clustered than the mass.
+The mass density contours (orange) are spaced by factors of 0.9, while those of the image number density (blue) by factors of 0.72, so the images are more concentrated, or clustered, than the mass.
 The two sets of contours track each other closely.
 Left: No additional dark matter clump.
-Right: This model includes an additional dark matter clump (centered on the red triangle) approximating M3.
+Right: This model includes an additional dark matter clump (centred on the red triangle) approximating M3.
 Comparison of the two panels shows that some mass concentration is needed near the red triangle to produce nearby images.

 Figure 13.
-Similar to Figure 12, but no additional mass clumps are included in either of the panels.
-Instead, the center of the main dark matter halo is moved to be near M3, and its center is indicated by the red asterisk.
-Left: The dark matter halo has a large density core, $r_c = 16''$, or 50 kpc.
-This scenario is less likely to generate the 2-5 images near (3'', -20'').
-Right: The dark matter halo has a small density core, $r_c = 4''$, or 12 kpc.
-In this case the maxima images are generated in the region in question, since there is still a local mass peak at that location.
+Similar to Fig. 12 but no additional mass clumps are included in either of the panels.
+Instead, the centre of the main dark matter halo is moved to be near M3, and its centre is indicated by the red asterisk.
+Left: The dark matter halo has a large density core, $r_c = 16$ arcsec, or 50 kpc.
+This scenario is less likely to generate the 2-5 images near (3 arcsec, -20 arcsec).
+Right: The dark matter halo has a small density core, $r_c = 4$ arcsec, or 12 kpc.
+In this case, the maxima images are generated in the region in question since there is still a local mass peak at that location.

-If M3 is a localised mass clump instead of an extended mass elongated along the line of sight, there are two possibilities for the dynamical state of M3 (an intermediate state is also possible).
-If M3 is gravitationally self-bound, then $GM/r \sim v^2$ would imply that a typical velocity of the particles making it up is $v \sim 270$ km/s.
-If M3 is not bound, then typical particle velocities within it are similar to those in the center of the cluster, ~ 1500 km/s, (Lemze et al. 2009) and the structure would disperse in a time it would take a particle travelling at typical velocity to cross it, ~ 6 × 106 years.
-Since this is a very short time scale, we conclude that either we are observing the cluster at a very special time, or M3 is gravitationally self-bound.
+dynamical state of M3 (an intermediate state is also possible).
+If M3 is gravitationally self-bound, then $GM/r \sim v^2$ would imply that a typical velocity of the particles making it up is $v \sim 270 \text{ km s}^{-1}$.
+If M3 is not bound, then typical particle velocities within it are similar to those in the centre of the cluster, $\sim 1500 \text{ km s}^{-1}$, (Lemze et al. 2009) and the structure would disperse in a time it would take a particle travelling at typical velocity to cross it, $\sim 6 \times 10^6$ yr.
+Since this is a very short time-scale, we conclude that either we are observing the cluster at a very special time or M3 is gravitationally self-bound.